 It’s blackberry season.
 While I sit here typing this out in mid-August, I have a hunch there are literally tons of them out there going unpicked.
-And while not every year is good for blackberry picking, we’ve had adequate rainfall in 2020, which is a good sign.
+And while not every year is good for blackberry picking, we’ve had good rainfall this year, which is a good sign.
 It was the same last year, when I literally picked gallon after gallon throughout most of August and into September, within a mile of my home.

 This common (often ubiquitous) resident of Minnesota is found in the forested parts of the state, from Iowa to Canada.
-If one consults several sources, descriptions of growing conditions will be broad, which reflects the reality one will encounter in the field: Rubus allegheniensis is adaptable and can be found in all kinds of conditions.
-It’s not the only bramble with delicious black berries in the woods, but in terms of abundance it’s unquestionably the leader of the pack.
+If one consults several sources, descriptions of growing conditions will be broad.
+That reflects the reality one will encounter in the field: Rubus allegheniensis is adaptable and can be found in all kinds of conditions.
+It’s not the only bramble with delicious black berries in the woods, but in terms of abundance it’s the leader of the pack.

 Relatives & Imposters